jautschbach/nbotools/README.md

    - Parse the NBO data files.
    - Display the current working directory and calculation type (e.g., open shell).
-   - Notify you if the Fock matrix is unavailable, which may limit some analyses.
+   - Notify you if the Fock matrix is unavailable, which restrictts certain features.
-   - Prompt for AOPNAOs matrix options (see above).
+   - Prompt for AOPNAO matrix options (see above).

 3. Interact with the Menu:

-   - After processing the NBO data files, the script presents the NBOTOOLS menu.
+   - After processing the NBO data files, NBOTools presents the menu.
    - Enter a number (0–8) to select an option.
-   - Follow any additional prompts for specific calculations or analyses.
+   - Follow additional prompts for specific calculations or analyses.

-4. If you want to test some of the `.47` basis set conventions, use the `parse-namelist` tool under `tools`.
-There are several example `.47` files provided under directory `tools/file47-examples`. `cd` to this directory and convert the `.47` data to a Fortran namelist input by running
+4. If you want to test the `.47` file basis set conventions, use the `parse-namelist` code under `tools`.
+There are several `.47` files provided under directory `tools/file47-examples`. `cd` to this directory and convert the `.47` data to a Fortran namelist input by running
 `python3 ../convert-47-to-namelists.py <file.47>`
 which will create a file `file.namelists`.
 Assuming that the Fortran code in `../parse-namelists` has been compiled (e.g., with `gfortran`, type `make`), you can now run it with the `.namelists` file like this:
 `../parse-namelists/parse-namelists < file.namelists`
-The program will output information about the basis set and other data that were present in the `.47` file and at the end calculate the overlap matrix and compare it to the original overlap matrix from the `.47` file. if those are not the saame within tight numerical thresholds, you will likely not be able to run `NBOTools` or the accompanying `nbo2cube` software in https://github.com/jautschbach/nbo2cube without encountering problems.
+The program will output information about the basis set and other data that were present in the `.47` file and attempt to calculate the overlap matrix and compare it to the original overlap matrix from the `.47` file.
+If those are not the saame within tight numerical thresholds, you will likely not be able to run NBOTools or the accompanying nbo2cube software (https://github.com/jautschbach/nbo2cube) without encountering problems.
+Likewise, if `parse-namelists` exits with an error prior to generating the overlap matrix, it is probably not safe to use the corresponding `.47` file with NBOTools or nbo2cube.